ALTIBASE/Documents/Manuals/Altibase_trunk/eng/API_Eng.md

 int xa_forget(XID * xid, int rmid, long flags);
 ```

-flags can be set to the following value:
+Flags can be set to the following value:

 -   TMNOFLAGS
     Always set to specify this value.